Honor is the Highest Given in His Profession

-In February 2007 Pat Ivey was named as the Assistant Athletic Director for Athletic Performance for the University of Missouri after serving the previous three years as the Director of Strength and Conditioning.
-In this new role he is responsible for the entire player development program for football, overseeing the development of Missouri's remaining varsity sports, as well as sports nutrition.
+In February 2011, Ivey was named Associate Athletic Director for Athletic Performance for the University of Missouri after serving the previous four years as Assistant Director for Athletic Performance and three years as the Director of Strength and Conditioning.
+In this role he is responsible for the entire player development program for football, overseeing the development of Missouri's remaining varsity sports, as well as sports nutrition.

 Prior to his arrival at Missouri, Ivey was the Director of Strength and Conditioning at The University of Tulsa for two years (2002-2004) where he directed the efforts of all 18 sports programs.

 Ivey spent time as an Assistant Director, Graduate Assistant, and defensive end at the University of Missouri over the course of nine years.
 As the Assistant Director of Strength and Conditioning from 2001-2002 Ivey assisted with every aspect of Tiger football player development.

 Ivey lettered as a defensive end at Missouri from 1993-95.
 In 1995, he was the strongest athlete in the history of Missouri.
 Ivey was signed by the San Diego Chargers and spent two seasons on their roster.
 Ivey then worked as a Graduate Assistant Strength and Conditioning Coach at the University of Missouri while splitting time with both the Denver Broncos and the Green Bay Packers.
 While serving as a graduate assistant, Ivey worked with several sports including football, track and field, wrestling, and baseball.